Go to awork

 1. If you don't have a list in the project yet, click on the dashed box to create a new list.

-2. Click the green add button at the top left and then select Add task list.
+2. Click the blue + task-button at the top left and then select task list.

 3. Hover with the mouse pointer below an existing list to insert a new one after this list (or between two lists).